meashiri/ctf-writeups/gh-pages/content/posts/202308-sekaiCTF/index.md

 ```
 We can see that it is reading the flag from `flag.txt`, XOR-ing it with a key `s3k@1_v3ry_w0w` and sends the results one byte at a time to a remote server through a POST call with a JSON payload.

-Now, turning our attention to the PCAP file, we can see that it has 102 frames of JSON data from the protocol hierarchy stats.
+Now, turning our attention to the PCAP file, we can see from the protocol hierarchy stats, that it has 102 frames of JSON data.

 ```
 % tshark -r capture.pcapng -z io,phs